Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Introduction

 \section{Introduction}

 Reinforcement learning with verifiable rewards (RLVR) can efficiently scale the reasoning capabilities of large language models (LLMs) \citep{guo2025deepseek,el2025competitive,team2025kimi,gao2023scaling}.
 However, it is bottlenecked by the scarcity of labeled data, limiting continued data scaling \citep{gunjal2025rubrics,zhang2025co}.
-In contrast, reinforcement learning with intrinsic rewards (RLIR, also known as self-rewarding RL), in which the policy model assigns reward signals to itself, enables sustainable scaling in unlabeled settings \citep{huang2025r,zuo2025ttrl}, reducing annotation cost and potentially enabling models to reach higher capability levels.
-It is also well suited to scenarios with scarce annotation, private corpora, or industrial settings that have abundant unlabeled data and require rapid iteration.
+In contrast, reinforcement learning with intrinsic rewards (RLIR, also known as self-rewarding RL), in which the policy model assigns reward signals to itself, enables sustainable scaling in unlabeled settings \citep{huang2025r,zuo2025ttrl}.
+It not only reduces annotation cost but is also particularly valuable in domains with abundant unlabeled data yet scarce supervision, such as private corpora or industrial applications.

 Nevertheless, its performance gain and stability still fall short of RLVR \citep{shafayat2025can,zhang2025co}.
-Our analysis shows that under RLIR, the model tends to deem its own high-confidence rollouts correct.
-This induces system bias, manifested as biased and unstable reward estimation.
-Specifically, the magnitude of this estimation bias is highly correlated with rollout correctness and confidence: it is small for confident correct rollouts but large for confident mistakes.
-Under existing RLIR methods \citep{zuo2025ttrl,huang2025r}, we find that the reward-estimation bias accumulates and rises rapidly as training proceeds, with the deviation from the oracle drifting toward over-reward, leading to unstable training and tightly locking the performance ceiling.
+We trace this gap to \textbf{a systemic reward bias} in self-reward estimation.
+Under RLIR, reward estimation is strongly coupled with the policy’s confidence, yielding an asymmetric error pattern: reward errors stay small for confident correct rollouts but become large for confident mistakes.
+This asymmetry forms a self-confirming loop in existing RLIR methods\citep{zuo2025ttrl,huang2025r}, where biased rewards accumulate over training and drift toward over-rewarding, leading to unstable optimization and a lower performance ceiling.

-To understand how system bias yields these effects, we characterize it via three metrics: (i) \textbf{reward noise rate} $\rho_{\text{noise}}$: the magnitude of reward bias. (ii) \textbf{self-feedback bias rate} $\rho_{\text{selfbias}}$: the coupling strength between the policy answer distribution and the reward distribution. (iii) \textbf{symmetry bias rate} $\rho_{\text{symbias}}$: the proportional imbalance between over-reward and under-reward.

-Based on the three metrics above, we conduct bottom-up analytical experiments and obtain the following insights: (i) $\rho_{\text{noise}}$ governs both the convergence performance and the convergence rate; when excessive, it can even cause training collapse. (ii) The $\rho_{\text{symbias}}$ metric indicates that over-reward is more detrimental than under-reward. (iii) High $\rho_{\text{selfbias}}$ amplifies both correct and incorrect updates.
-High-confidence rollouts receive higher rewards: when correct, it strengthens alignment; when incorrect, it amplifies wrong-direction updates. (iv) High $\rho_{\text{selfbias}}$ induces unstable reward estimation: prediction correctness exhibits large across-instance variance, this variance propagates through policy-reward coupling, yielding unstable reward estimation.